Dear friends, “India is a furnace of transformation.” I would like to invite you on an extraordinary adventure to South India...

 Being from Canada, a huge and cold country, I chose to spend my winters in India for a few years because I'm retired now!

 How to explain my attraction for this country so different from mine?
 How do I describe how I feel when my feet touch the Indian soil?
 How to say all the states of mind that I have in contact with the people of this unique country in the world?
+I will talk about my personal experience and try to show how much I love India despite the misery, dirt, corruption and overcrowding.

 India is for me a refuge where I come to relax and where I come to challenge myself in relation to my North American values.
 I listen and see how people live here and I'm learning a lot about being in the moment and living more simply.